-The Venice Museum & Archives houses four permanent exhibits and two changing exhibits.
-Here is a list and a short summary of what is on display at the museum for the 2017/2018 Season.
+The Venice Museum & Archives houses both permanent exhibits and changing exhibits.
+Here is a list and a short summary of what is on display at the museum for the 2018/2019 Season.

 Venice’s Inhabitants: The Unique Cultural Heritage of the Land on the Gulf